Seeing a Sony a6000 review on a site like Shotkit may come as a surprise to some of you, especially here in 2018.

 I liked the option to swap the Aperture and Shutter Speed controls in manual mode – something that’s often overlooked in cameras at this price point.

-Whilst the Sony a6000 has been priced to appeal to the beginner photographer, it’s clear that Sony intended its use to be relevant to more experienced photographers, and dare I say it… to pros too?!
+Whilst the Sony a6000 has been priced to appeal to beginners, (and is actually in my opinion one of the best cameras for beginners), it’s clear that Sony intended its use to be relevant to more experienced photographers, and dare I say it… to pros too?!

 The Sony a6000’s buttons are all dedicated to single functions, which makes operation very simple, with little need to start delving into the somewhat convoluted menu.